 Simulations of Diversity Hiring

-Besides diversity, equity and inclusion advocacy being an important phenomenon with far-reaching effects on the modern workplace, it is also pretty interesting to think about how these aims can be pursued in practice.
-Take for example diversity hiring.
-On the surface, it is a simple problem with a simple solution: the way to increase minority representation in an organisation is to hire more people from minorities and to retain as many employees from minorities as possible.
+On the surface, hiring with diversity in mind may seem like a simple problem with a simple solution: the way to increase minority representation in an organisation is to hire more people from minorities and to retain as many employees from minorities as possible.
 But of course it’s much more complicated than that.
 How many people you can hire depends on how much your organisation is growing, and on its attrition rate (the percentage of employees who leave the company each year).
 How many people from minority groups you can hire depends on the proportion (and absolute number) of people from minority groups among potential hires.
 Attrition rates are different in different subpopulations.
 And so on.

 Being curious about when we could expect big tech companies to reach something like gender parity, I created a Metaculus question asking just that.
 There are no predictions yet as the question has only been open since late yesterday evening.